-11. Yet now, many nations are assembled against you who say, “Let her be defiled, and let our eyes look on Zion!”
+11. Yet now, many nations assembled against you who were saying, “Let her be defiled, and let our eyes look on Zion!”

-12. But they do not know Jehovah’s thoughts, and they do not understand His counsel, that He has gathered them like a sheaf to the threshing floor.
+12. But they did not know Jehovah’s thoughts, and they did not understand His purpose, that He gathered them like a sheaf to the threshing floor.

 13. O daughter of Zion, rise and thresh!
-For I will make your horn iron, and I will make your hooves brass, and you shall crush many peoples.
-And I will devote their unjust gain to Jehovah, and their wealth to the Lord of all the earth.
+For I will make your horn iron, and I will make your hooves brass, that you might crush many peoples.
+And I will devote their unjust gain to Jehovah, and their wealth to the Owner of all the earth.

 1/14.
 Now gather yourself in troops, O daughter of a troop!
 He has laid siege against us.
 They shall strike the judge of Israel upon the cheek with a rod.